6 Things To Do In One Day In San Antonio, Texas

 After lunch, we headed to the Alamo for a visit.
 It was an easy 10-minute walk from the Esquire.
 I had always imagined The Alamo being located out in the middle of nowhere, surrounded by dry, flat, dirt land with few shrubs, and tumbleweeds rolling by.
 I couldn’t have been more wrong.
 The Alamo was right in the middle of city of San Antonio, surrounded by busy streets and souvenir shops.
 A bit of a let down from what I had imagined to be, but I was still excited to see The Alamo, as it was such an important part of American history.

 We did have to wait in a line that took about 40 minutes, but once in, the first visit was the missionary church of the Alamo.
 The church was empty, just some details explaining the different areas, nothing more.
 Blank, stone, walls and a small interior.
 It was a short visit, maybe 10 minutes top.
+The Alamo is definitely a must-see USA, bucket list, but check out these other bucket list, must-see places in the USA.

 Once outside, we then headed to a couple of different areas.
 First we walked past the living history encampment where actors are dressed in time period costumes, recreating scenes from the time of the battle.
 We caught a quick glimpse, but it seemed they were on a “break” from battle as they were all just sitting around.